 How to schedule an audit

-An audit is a systematic examination process conducted within an organisation to evaluate and improve its performance, internal controls, risk management practices, and governance processes.
+An audit is a structured review process within an organization.
+Its purpose is to evaluate and enhance performance, internal controls, risk management, and governance practices.

-Once an audit is scheduled, it will appear in the Audit schedule tab.
-When it's time to begin the audit, a task will be assigned to the responsible person and the audit can then be viewed in the In progress tab within the Audit register.
-Learn more about workflows
+Once an audit is scheduled in Logiqc, it appears in the Audit schedule tab.
+When it's time for the audit to begin, a task is assigned to the responsible person, and the audit then becomes visible in the In progress tab within the Audit register.

 • Audit details